Call Recording 101 – UC Today’s Guide to Call Recording Software

 Call Retrieval and Archiving

-The general rule of thumb with call recording is to choose products which make retrieval as simple as possible.
+The general rule of thumb with call recording systems is to choose products which make retrieval as simple as possible.
 This becomes increasingly important the more recordings you make.
 Here are some things to look out for when considering call retrieval:

 - Search categories: Most call recording software will allow users to search recording lists based on certain criteria.
 The more search options there are, the easier and more flexible retrieval becomes.
 Typical categories might include searching by date, time, extension, agent ID, hunts group, caller name, number and so on